Storm clouds gather over France team ahead of World Cup defence

 Noel Le Graet was last week summoned to a meeting with the country's Sports Minister, Amelie Oudea-Castera.
 The government then announced it was launching an audit of the federation.

-That came after So Foot magazine published accusations that the FFF suffered from organisational problems and that some former employees had alleged they had been treated inappropriately.
+That came after So Foot magazine published accusations that the FFF suffered from organisational problems and that some former employees had alleged they had not been treated properly.

+One accusation is that Le Graet sent text messages of a salacious nature to female employees.

 The federation has launched legal action against the magazine.